elashrry/notion2memrise/README.md

 - [x] ~~create a pandas dataframe from the database~~
 - [x] ~~clean the dataframe~~
 - [ ] handle duplicates in the notion database
+- [ ] reorganise the constants in the code
 - [ ] testing modules for the above

 ### Memrise